Duck_woodduck_male.jpg

 Behavior:

 Wood ducks spend most of their time in vegetated or wooded wetlands.
-This makes them difficult to see and count during aerial surveys, unlike other waterfowl species that inhabit more open-water areas and can be easily counted.
+This makes them difficult to see and count during aerial surveys, unlike other waterfowl species that inhabit more open-water areas.
 Since wood ducks cannot be counted reliably during aerial surveys, populations have been monitored through banding, experimental monitoring of nest boxes, and harvest surveys.

-According to assessments by FWC's waterfowl management staff, reproduction of wood ducks in Florida has been typical for the species and higher than for other duck species.
-The population growth rate for females in Florida suggests a stable population, and Florida wood ducks are harvested at a low rate.
-In other words, the indicators we have of population status for this species show no cause for concern, and harvest levels appear to be sustainable.
+FWC population assessments indicate that wood duck reproduction in Florida has been typical for the species and higher than for other duck species.
+The population growth rate for females in Florida suggests a stable population.

 Additional Information: